 On Sundays, I listen to live Brazilian music outside of the world beat center.
 I love watching people walking by decide to join in for an impromptu samba dance.

 I love a good dive bar.
 We have some of the best dive bars I’ve ever been to!
 I love Tower Bar, Bar Pink, Tin Can, well, you can’t go wrong.
 Great music and crowd participation encouraged.

 When you travel, where do you usually go on vacation?

 I take a book to my hammock or drive south of the border for a Tijuana food tour.

 What do locals love to eat and drink?
 Is there a dish I must try?

 I love a good mule.
-Starlight, and Polite Provisions is doing a wonderful job.
+Starlight and Polite Provisions is doing a wonderful job.
 San Diego has a lot of great food trucks and I am thrilled to see more of them popping up!
-Tacos are always fun to sample, but be sure to check in to when food trucks get together in different neighborhoods which happens once a week.
+Tacos are always fun to sample, but be sure to check when food trucks get together in different neighborhoods which happens once a week.